lowdanie/lowdanie.github.io/_posts/2024-10-21-bloch-sphere.md

 This implies that $a$ and $d$ are real numbers and that $c = b^*$.

-The traceless condition implies that:
+The trace $0$ condition implies that:

 $$
 \mathrm{tr}(M) = a + d = 0